DLBronson/Catia-executegenics/README.md

 You and I both work for a company that has a Tupac head

 I'm starting to think that there might be something wrong with me because every time I see that new tating head I cringe.
 It's like looking at an unmade bed I just don't like those new tating heads they're weird and I just don't get it like why they're even made

+The car has 150 shot of nitrous now but I have a different style plate for injecting, this new one is supposed to be a lot better

+The engine is built by a company called blueprint engines and when I bought the engine it came shipped to my home in a crate, of course, and the dyno sheet show that it made 460 ft lb of torque and the same horsepower roughly about 460 horsepower on top of 150 extra horsepower of nitrous is where I'm at now